-\end{leftbar} Note that in Eqs.~(\ref{eq:ws1}-\ref{W}) we have used a Stratonovich integral to define the work done by a non-conservative force on the system, and not an It\^{o} integral, which will prove to be necessary to develop a thermodynamically consistent picture.
+\end{leftbar} Note that in Eqs.~(\ref{eq:ws1}-\ref{W}) we have used a Stratonovich integral to define the work done by a non-conservative force on the system, and not an It\^{o} integral, and this will prove to be important for developing a thermodynamically consistent picture.

-Given the work $W_t$, we use the first law of thermodynamics to obtain an explicit expression for the heat. \begin{leftbar} The \textbf{first law of stochastic thermodynamics} reads
+Given the work $W_t$, we use the first law of thermodynamics to obtain an explicit expression for the heat. \begin{leftbar} The \textbf{first law of stochastic thermodynamics} reads~\cite{Sekimoto1997, Sekimoto1998}

-which we assume to hold along any trajectory $X_{[0,t]}$ traced by a nonequilibrium system described by the isothermal Langevin equation~\eqref{eq:lang2}, see Refs.~ \cite{Sekimoto1997, Sekimoto1998}. \end{leftbar} The first law of thermodynamics, Eq.~(\ref{eq:1LST}), defines the heat $Q_t$.
+which we assume to hold along any trajectory $X_{[0,t]}$ traced by a nonequilibrium system described by the isothermal Langevin equation~\eqref{eq:lang2}. \end{leftbar} The first law of thermodynamics, Eq.~(\ref{eq:1LST}), defines the heat $Q_t$.
 In rate form, Eq.~(\ref{eq:1LST}) reads